yungcai/IcePuck/README.md

 ## Functionality

-Users can start or reset a game.

-Users can accumulate points by scoring goals in the opponent's net.
+Users can accumulate points by scoring goals in the opponent's side.

 Users can use input keys to control direction of hitting the puck.